 Fund Financial Statements: A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The fund financial statements provide more detailed information about the operations of the School by fund instead of the School as a whole.
-The School only has fund, the General Fund.
+The School only has one fund, the General Fund, which is a governmental fund.